+(31 1333)

-Course #:07595 Credits: 1⁄2 PEIMS #: 03380032 Grades: 10-12
+Course #:07595 Credits: 1/2

+PEIMS #: 03380032 Grades: 10-12

-This course will help you understand the stories of women in several periods of American history.
-Students will build understanding of women's roles in several periods in American history, including political and economic history (the major events of the day) and social history (how people lived their lives on a day-to-day basis).
-This course is open to all high school students and will be hosted by the campus with the most students selecting the course.
+This course will help you understand the stor several periods of American history.
+Studer understanding of women's roles in several history, including political and economic h events of the day) and social history (how lives on a day-to-day basis).
+This course is a school students and will be hosted by the a students selecting the course. nts will build periods in American istory (the major people lived their open to all high

-Social Studies Advanced Studies - African American History Since Reconstruction (SPTSS2)

-Course #:07495 Credits: 1⁄2 PEIMS #: 03380022 Grades: 10-12
+Durana andialita an Allana

-The purpose of this course is to examine the African American experience in the United States from 1863 to the present.
+Social Studies Advanced Studies - African American History Since Reconstruction (SPTSS2) The purpose of this course is to examine the African American experience in the United States from 1863 to the present.
 Prominent themes include the end of the Civil War and the beginning of Reconstruction; African Americans' urbanization experiences; the development of the modern civil rights movement and its aftermath' and the thought and leadership of Booker T. Washington, Ida B. Wells-Barnett, W.E.B.
-Du Bois, Marcus Garvey, Martin Luther King, Jr., and Malcom X. This course is open to all high school students and will be hosted by the campus with the most students selecting the course.
+Du Bois, Marcus Garvey, Martin Luther King, Jr., and Malcom X. This Course #:07495 Credits: 1/2 experience in the United States from 1863 to the present.
+Prominent themes include the end of the Civil War and the beginning of Reconstruction; African Americans' urbanization experiences; the development of the modern civil rights movement and its aftermath' and the thought and leadership of Booker T. Washington, Ida B. Wells-Barnett, W.E.B.
+Du Bois, Marcus Garvey, Martin Luther King, Jr., and Malcom X. This PEIMS #: 03380022 Grades: 10-12 the campus with the most students selecting the course.
+Prerequisites: None experience in the United States from Prominent themes include the end beginning of Reconstruction; Africa experiences; the development of th movement and its aftermath' and t of Booker T. Washington, Ida B. Well Marcus Garvey, Martin Luther King, course is open to all high school stu the campus with the most students n 1863 to the present. of the Civil War and the n Americans' urbanization ne modern civil rights he thought and leadership s-Barnett, W.E.B.
+Du Bois, Jr., and Malcom X. This dents and will be hosted by